dannykhoai/streetparking/README.md

 3b.
 Figuring out the zone for desired detection (Ongoing) <br>
-4. Converting to a TF Lite model and implement it on Raspberry Pi (Ongoing)
+4. Converting to a TF Lite model and implement it on Raspberry Pi (Ongoing) <br>
 5. Send data to a frontend site / or Telegram Bot sending signal.
-(Pending)
+(Pending) <br>